-In a posthumous publishing after Rowe’s unexpected death in 2011, close friend of Rowe, entrepreneur, and author (Who Owns the Sky, Capitalism 3.0: A Guide to Reclaiming the Commons), Editor Peter Barnes was able to capture Rowe’s thoughts, spirit, and style in finishing the book Rowe had begun.
+In a posthumous publishing after Rowe’s unexpected death in 2011, a close friend of Rowe, Peter Barnes, entrepreneur, editor, and author (Who Owns the Sky, Capitalism 3.0: A Guide to Reclaiming the Commons), was able to capture Rowe’s thoughts, spirit, and style in finishing the book Rowe had begun.
 Barnes notes that the book was pieced together from Rowe’s writings between 1993 and 2011.

 Rowe convincingly makes the case that the commons is the ultimate source of our well-being, is taken for granted, is undervalued, and is disappearing.
 The commons rightfully belongs to all of us and Our Common Wealth makes a rousing case for defending, revitalizing, sharing, and preserving the wealth that these common holdings provide.
 Rowe is able to do this in a sober manner and with rare realism:

 - “Commons are a form of social lubrication.
 Some things must be free or cheap for the rest of life – including markets – to function smoothly.
 Free sidewalks bring customers to the merchant’s door.
 Free information feeds invention that becomes a new enterprise.
 The commons feeds the market and the market feeds the commons.
 Pure symbiosis.” (pg.
 80)